 My ferment tastes too salty.
 Is there anything I can do?

 The saltiness can mellow once you put it in the fridge.
 Otherwise, if it’s still too salty, you can rinse it (sauerkraut, carrot sticks, etc.) before eating… or enjoy a small portion of these condiment-type fermented foods as a side for something less seasoned.

 For instance, enjoy your kimchi with eggs or rice, or your sauerkraut with potatoes or steak, and perhaps hold off on salting these other foods entirely until you see if the ferment will be salty enough for it all.

 I’m dairy-free.
 Is there another starter culture I can use instead of whey?

 With most fruit ferments, you need a starter culture.
-Usually I use whey.
+Usually I use whey for a starter culture.
 If you don’t have whey, don’t want to use it, or wish to be dairy-free, we recommend a purchased veggie starter culture such as this one from Homesteader Supply.

 If using the single-strength starter culture, add this to your ferments in place of whey at the rate of 1/16 teaspoon per quart of ferment.
 Mix the powdered culture with the same amount of filtered water as whey is called for.
 For instance, if the recipe calls for 1/4 cup of whey for a quart of ferment, then mix 1/16 teaspoon with 1/4 cup filtered water and add that to the recipe in place of the whey.